Book throws 3 TD passes, No. 15 Notre Dame beats BC 40-7

 THE TAKEAWAY

 Boston College: The Eagles were fifth in the nation in rushing at 282.2 yards a game coming in, but were held to 128.
-AJ Dillon, a 250-pound junior who had 1,451 yards entering the game, was held to 56 yards on 14 carries.
-The 16-play, 84-yard scoring drive leading to Grosel’s TD that took 6:52 off the second-quarter clock and temporarily provided a 7-6 lead was the highlight of a long day.
+Dillon, a 250-pound junior who had 1,451 yards entering the game, was held to 56 yards on 14 carries.
+The 16-play, 84-yard scoring drive leading to Grosel’s TD that took 6:52 off the second-quarter clock and temporarily provided a 7-6 lead was the highlight of a long day for the Eagles, who had 191 total yards, 292.7 under their average coming into the game.

 POLL IMPLICATIONS